 Additionally, whilst your privacy is important to us, we also have strict guidelines about the privacy of our staff.
 Procedures and staff involved cannot be filmed or photographed without their consent.
-Additionally, you would be required to obtain consent from the CEO and your treating medical team beforehand.
+Additionally, you would be required to obtain consent from the CEO/Director of Nursing and your treating medical team beforehand.